 On the bus, you can admire the amazing landscapes and views the Costiera is famous for.

-Tips: Be ready to tons of curve, the Amalfi Coast is full of it, but the drivers are really good.
+Tips: Be ready for tons the curve, the Amalfi Coast is full of it, but the drivers are really good.
 Take a seat on the right side of the bus, otherwise, you will miss everything.

 It easy to reach the port of Sorrento.
-From Piazza Tasso, the main square of the city you can walk down to the port where the ferries arrive and leave from and to Naples as well.
-So you can do a mini-cruise of the Gulf on your way back to Naples, the cost is less than 10 euro.
+From Piazza Tasso, the main square of the city, you can walk down to the port.
+Here are the ferries that will arrive and leave from and to Naples as well.
+Book your Amalfi Coast mini Cruise, explore the Sorrentino Coast and some of the prettiest Italian Islands.
+The trip will cost less than 10 euros.